fredldotme/fredldotme.github.io/README.md

 - Bringing Linux Snap support to more devices
 - Various apps released in the official [Open Store](https://open-store.io)
 - Many more

-Competences:
-- Multi-platform software development
-- Supporting fairly-sized networks of remote computers
-- Releasing software to thousands of users at the same time
-- Work in a FLOSS-first fashion
-- Architecturing and design of complex systems and multi-disciplinary solutions
-- Involving low-maintenance automation